5 Tips for Storing Your Car for Winter

 When you do this, hook it up to a trickle charger, so your battery stays charged and ready for you.
 Put the battery on a piece of wood.
 This protects the battery and the floor.

 Returning from vacation with oil that needed to be changed before you left is not usually a disaster, but topping off your fluids and changing your oil will insure you return to a car that is ready to drive and will better withstand the potential extreme changes in the weather.
 Low fluids are more vulnerable to damage, just like it’s easier to freeze a small amount of water than it is to freeze the ocean.

 It is particularly important that your antifreeze is full, especially if your are leaving cold weather.
 Also, add a fuel stabilizer.
 The shelflife of your fluids is usually three months before they begin to break down.
 Stabilizer doubles that.
 Also, fluids include gas.
 Having a full tank of gas prevents moisture from accumulating.
 Also, it’s nice to return to a car with a full tank.

 Use a quality storage facility.
 This doesn’t need to be a luxury suite, but it should have a concrete floor and protection from the elements.
 A garage can be fine as long as it doesn’t allow excessive exposure to elements and moisture.
 Dirt floors and open windows should be avoided.
 Putting a cover on your car is an added precaution, but not a critical necessity.
 If you baby your car while you’re home, baby it while you’re gone as well.

 When you head south for the winter, the last thing you want on your mind is the car you left behind.
 If you do these five things, when you return north, your car will be waiting to drive you around as you reacquaint yourself with your home.
-Take the time to make sure you store your car well for the winter, then enjoy the sun while your neighbors freeze.
+Take the time to make sure you store your car well for the winter, then enjoy the sun while your neighbours freeze.